 Azure Function Timer Trigger

-The Timer trigger is basically used to set the execution time or a scheduled execution time of the Azure Function.
-In another way, a Timer trigger is a trigger that basically helps you to run a function at a specified time.
+The Timer trigger sets the execution time or a scheduled execution time of the Azure Function.
+In another way, a Timer trigger is a trigger that helps you to run a function at a specified time.

 You can check out a complete tutorial on Azure Function Timer Trigger now.